 The minimum wage is a workforce issue that impacts all organizations, big and small.
 And, surprisingly, it affects companies regardless of whether they employ minimum wage workers or not.
 As a result of all of the media and political attention that minimum wage laws are currently receiving, your employees may be thinking about their own wage and salary level and its relationship to the ongoing debate over minimum wages.
-In addition, many municipalities and counties across the country, Chicago included, have raised their minimum wage in recent months, putting upward wage pressure on local companies.
+In addition, many municipalities and counties across the country, Chicago included, have raised their minimum wage, putting upward wage pressure on local companies.
 This pressure can directly affect the hiring of entry-level positions and indirectly affect wage levels across the organization by influencing what your employees believe is a fair and equitable wage.

 In this article, we look at the three most important things that small business owners and managers need to know about the minimum wage.
-We also identify several steps that companies may need to consider in response to the changing minimum wage laws across the country.

 Three things to know about how the minimum wage impacts all businesses: